The Best of Dublin 2018

 WHITEFRIAR GRILL • Oh look, it’s brunch o’clock – where shall we go?
 Probably too late for the Whitefriar Grill.
 This place is often booked out weeks in advance.
 If your charm does the trick, order the truffle egg toast.

-THE PUBS OF DUBLIN
+THE BEST PUBS IN DUBLIN 2018

 DOHENY & NESBITTS • In Dublin a secret is something you share with one person at a time.
 D&N is where political secrets are shared.
 If you ever find yourself intoxicated by proximity to power, you will get a buzz out of this place.
 Nice snug.